arianecrestani/The-Movie-DB/README.md

 # The Movie db

-This project was made independently and without any starter code.
-It is made with VUE 2.0  and Tailwind CSS.
+This project was created with the intention of practicing.
+It uses VUE 2.0 and Tailwind CSS.

 ## Preview